jeremychleung/Geopotential-based-Multivariate-MJO-Index/README.md

 <br />

 **Citation:**
-- If you use the GMM index in a publication or for any other purposes, please cite Leung et al. (Climate Dynamics, 2022).
+- If you use the GMM index in a publication or for any other purposes, please cite _**Leung et al. (2022) Geopotential-based Multivariate MJO Index: extending RMM-like indices to pre-satellite era.
+Clim Dyn. https://doi.org/10.1007/s00382-022-06142-2**_.
 <br />

 **References:**